Hydracerynitis/Ethical-Framework/README.md

 Bias Evaluation Frameworks are tools developed to offer paritioners the ability to calculate bias metrics of their models and understand the fairness of the model's prediction.
 In this project, I will examine two sets of frameworks, ones suited for tabular data models and ones suited for large language model.
 The analysis of the framework revolves aorund Reliability, Generalizability, Guidance and Robustness.

 - Reliability means how far the framework can run without encoutering any problem.
 Here I record any errors or bugs I have encountered in my experience with the framework, including installing the framework, learning how to use it and running the experiment.
 - Generalizability means how many other workflows can the frame be applied to.
-It means that how much customization the framework allows the partitioners to have for the calculation tasks.
+It means that how much customization the framework allows the users to have for the calculation tasks.
 In other words, here I record whether it allows user to use custom models, custom datasets, or even custom metrics.
-- Guidance meanse how easy the framework is for new partitioners to learn.
+- Guidance meanse how easy the framework is for new users to learn.
 Here I record the availablity of the framework's tutorial and any difficulty I have encountered when learning the framework
 - Robustness meanse how good the framework is at evaluating the bias present in the model.
 Here I examine the capability of the framework.
 In other words, I examine the framework's roster of available bias metrics as well as the delievery and visualisation of framework's result to identify its strength and limitation.

 ## Survey Result